iottly/iottly.github.io/saet_tutorial.md

 ## Bucket folders

-There are three folder in the bucket, corresponding to the three position in which you can place or get the files.
+There are three folders in the bucket, corresponding to the three position in which you can place or get the files.

 ## Move a file from your computer to the Athena board